dmmoria/CPMod/README.md

 **cp_plot.py** Functions used to plot results.

 ***Note:*** *It is possible to add additional distributions to use in the Monte Carlo Simulation.
 Users with programming knowledge would need to modify the cp_param.py and cp_calcs.py files.*

+## Code Workflow
+Users will need to download a Python 3.8 or newer distribution.
+The scripts also rely on Pandas, SciPy and NumPy.
+All of these can be installed individually or by using an Anaconda Python distribution.

+Users will also need all the files in the CPMod distribution to the same directory (as the Python script looks for an Excel spreadsheet in the same directory).

+Once user download the files, they can test the code by running the cp_main.py script.
+This should automatically run through the code using the sample parameters in the example Excel spreadsheet.
+Assuming the user gets outputs they are free to manipulate the inputs in the spreadsheet to match their system.
+If the user wishes to change the spreadsheet name, they will need to change the definitions in the cp_param.py file to reflect the correct filename.